jorendorff/a-history-of-the-world-notes/009-Maya-maize-god-statue.md

 (research) What are the major crops in the United States today?
 Which is the biggest, in terms of tons produced each year?

+(research) Back in program #6, Niel MacGregor said: "What I find interesting about these vegetables is not just that they come originally from all over the world, but that none of them would exist in the form they do today if the plants they come from hadn't been carefully chosen, cherished and modified in a long process that began about ten thousand years ago with some intrepid and ingenious Ice Age cooks."
+In today's program, we learn that maize is derived from an older plant species, teosinte.
+Find pictures of teosinte and maize.
+How much has it been modified?
+Is there a visible difference?

 ## Links